-- It is used to reduce swelling and inflammation (shothhara).
+- Used to reduce swelling and inflammation (Shothahara).
 Warm leaves of Agnimantha are used to relieve severe pain.

-- It is used to expel out extra waste from body (anulomana).
+- Used to expel out extra waste from body (anulomana).

-- It is used to treat haemorroids (arsha), cough (kasa) and asthma (swasa).
+- It is used to treat haemorrhoids (arsha), cough (kasa) and asthma (swasa).

-- It is also known for its analgesic properties and anti-pyretic properties (jawarghna).
+- Known for its analgesic properties and anti-pyretic properties (jawarghna).

 - Decoction of root is used in painful micturition.